 The Prescribed Interest Rate Loan (PIRL) program is a merit-based program that offers low-interest and interest-payment-only loans to full-time tenure-stream faculty members for the purchase or refinance of a primary residence in Metro Vancouver.
-Applicants are assessed on merit with priority given to tenured faculty and those of highest strategic consideration for recruitment and retention through an adjudication process overseen by the Office of the Provost.
+Applicants are assessed on academic merit and strategic importance to faculty and university-wide recruitment and retention priorities through an adjudication process overseen by the Office of the Provost.
 It is a highly competitive program with finite funding, so not all applications can be approved.

 The loan must be repaid in full to UBC upon the sale of the home or at the end of the 15-year loan period, whichever is earlier.
-The borrower may also make repayments throughout the loan period without any penaly.
+The borrower may also make repayments throughout the loan period without any penalty.
 The minimum repayment amount is $5000.

 UBC can demand repayment of the loan in certain circumstances, including if the borrower ceases to be a UBC employee or eligible faculty member, or if the property ceases to be the borrower's primary and only residence in Metro Vancouver.

-Faculty members are strongly encouraged to speak to their Department Head, Director, or Dean before applying to understand how they assess applications.
+Faculty members are strongly encouraged to speak to their department head, director, or dean before applying to understand how their application may be assessed.
 Be prepared to respond to a series of questions and upload documents including your UBC curriculum vitae, a scholarship statement, and any other information you consider relevant to your application.
 You will also be required to acknowledge key terms of the PIRL program.